 - Virtual Planning: Many companies switched their in-person quarterly planning sessions to virtual meetings out of necessity this year.
 Consider keeping this format for your annual planning session, too.
 Our facilitators have found this to be highly effective for having focused discussions, and with everyone working so hard on day-to-day operations, it can be easier to schedule a virtual session.

-Hopefully, these examples give you some food for thought.
+Hopefully, these examples give you some effective planning examples.
 If you take nothing else away, remember this: your team is looking to you for answers.
+Part of the planning process is leaving with a solid action plan with input from all the strategic planning teams involved in your business planning process.
 You need to start working on your company’s future direction now.
+Learn how to facilitate a strategic planning session.

 Interested in learning more about strategic plan?